appveyor/website/src/about.md

 * Fixing bugs and working on minor features.
 * Extending and improving product documentation.
 * Strong knowledge of Windows Server platform, PowerShell, .NET, distributed systems, Azure, AWS, GCP.
-* Experience with Linus is a plus.
+* Experience with Linux is a plus.

 ### Software developer